-Ambassador (ret.)
-Luis C.deBaca, '93, led U.S. government activities in the global fight against contemporary forms of slavery during the Obama administration.
+Luis C.deBaca, '93, is a professor from practice at the University of Michigan Law School.
+He led US government activities in the global fight against contemporary forms of slavery during the Obama administration.
 As Ambassador at Large to Monitor and Combat Trafficking in Persons, C.deBaca updated statutes created after the Civil War and through the 13th Amendment to develop the victim-centered approach to modern slavery that has become the global standard for combating human trafficking.

-Ambassador C.deBaca’s teaching and research interests include Criminal Law, Race & Slavery, Policing, Immigration, National Security, Labor, Indian Law, International Law, and Civil Rights.
+C.deBaca’s teaching and research interests include criminal law, race and slavery, policing, immigration, national security, labor, Indian law, international law, and civil rights.
 Current projects include an inquiry into the imprint of current and historical forms of slavery and involuntary servitude on the built environment, re-thinking business practices that incentivize the use of forced labor, and preparatory work toward a national slavery memorial in Washington, DC.